MiguelSanLeon/holidays-survey/README.md

 ![Question selection](assets/readme-files/question-selection.png)

-- Once the user select the last filter the program shows a table with the survey results applying the choosen filters.
+- Once the user select the last filter, the program shows a table with the survey results applying the chosen filters.

 ![Result table](assets/readme-files/results-table.png)